 Imagine this: you’re working happily on your Mac when the dreaded beach ball of death appears.
-A program stops responding or worse, the OS X itself refuses to do anything but stare at you, blankly.
-You have a frozen Mac app or an OS X freeze.
-This nuisance can lead to lost productivity or even lost work.
-Here’s what to do when your Mac freezes or when an OS X app stops responding, as well as some tips for preventative maintenance.
-Let’s unfreeze your Mac!
+A program stops responding, or worse, the macOS itself refuses to do anything but stare at you blankly.
+Someone calculated that slow computers cost us on average 5.5 working days a year.
+So we can't simply ignore when a Mac freezes or when a macOS app stops responding.

 What to do if an app freezes on your Mac